Editor's note: "This Week from the Pulpit" highlights recent messages by General Authorities and General Officers of the Church.

 “I felt so warm, so good, so affirmed that Heavenly Father loved me in doing that.
 So that was probably one of the first times I realized, that for me, one of the ways that I feel the Spirit and I hear His voice, is that warm assurance that I’m doing the right thing,” says President Bingham.

-As part of the “Women and Priesthood” series, President Bingham also wrote this week how understanding priesthood power has helped her appreciate the Spirit’s voice.
+As part of the “Women of Covenant” series, President Bingham also wrote this week how understanding priesthood power has helped her appreciate the Spirit’s voice.
 She encouraged sisters to follow President Nelson’s plea for women to “study prayerfully about priesthood power.”
 Of her own experience following the prophet’s instructions, Sister Bingham says,

 “The more I’ve learned about priesthood power through personal study and experience, the more I understand how relevant it is to all facets of our lives.
 Priesthood power helps us receive revelation for our daily challenges.”